 As New Belgium Brewing, one of the nation’s largest craft brewers, eyed expansion from its Fort Collins, Colorado headquarters to the thriving beer scene of Asheville, North Carolina, space constraints challenged the need to treat the brewery wastes that a new facility would generate.
 CDM Smith engineers believed that an AnMBR treatment system could prove effective by providing excellent resource recovery on a small footprint.
 AnMBR technology has been used successfully in the dairy industry for similar purposes.
 Proving that this technology could work with brewery waste meant crossing a new frontier.

-“Because AnMBR had not been proven in the brewing industry, New Belgium wanted to fully vet it before committing to it for Asheville,” says CDM Smith project manager Tim Rynders, PE.
+“Because AnMBR had not been proven in the brewing industry, New Belgium wanted to fully vet it before committing to it for Asheville,” says CDM Smith discipline leader Tim Rynders, PE.
 “We proposed funding a pilot-scale R&D study to collaboratively push the limits of these new membranes and to test if AnMBR could provide New Belgium with the right solution.”